bparanj/crystal/electronics/zettel/voltage.md

 Electric potential energy represents the energy stored in a system of charged particles due to their positions within an electric field.
 Voltage quantifies the difference in this energy per unit charge between two points.

-Analogy: Electric potential energy resembles the potential energy of a ball on a hill.
+ Electric potential energy resembles the potential energy of a ball on a hill.
 The higher the ball's position (higher voltage), the more potential energy it possesses.

 Example: Calculate the electric potential energy of a 2-coulomb charge in a 5-volt potential difference: